vedshastry/dwm/README.md

 All patches applied to this build are stored in /patch

+ - autostart: loads up commands in ~/.dwm/autostart.sh
+ - bottomstack: a horizontal stack layout `super + shift + t`
+ - fadeinactive: fades inactive window by reducing opacity
+ - fakefullscreen: clients can only fullscreen into the space given to them.
+To be used with fullscreen below
+ - fullscreen: force a window to go fullscreen and hide the statusbar `super + f`
+ - hide\_vacant\_tags: hide tags with no windows for a cleaner bar
+ - nametag: allow custom text to be appended to tag numbers `super + n`
  - pertag: allow setting different layouts for unique tags
  - restartsig: kill & restart dwm without logging out - useful post compilation. `super + ctrl + shift + q`
+ - scratchpad: spawn a floating terminal over any window with `super + shift + enter`
+ - stacker: utilities to  manage the client stack. `super` for push operations and `super+shift` for focus operations
  - sticky: set a window as sticky to all tags `super + s`
+ - systray: a system tray implementation in dwm
  - xresources: compatibility with settings in .xresources
- - nametag: allow custom text to be appended to tag numbers `super + n`
- - fullscreen: force a window to go fullscreen and hide the statusbar `super + f`
- - systray: a system tray implementation in dwm
- - bottomstack: a horizontal stack layout `super + shift + t`
- - fadeinactive: fades inactive window by reducing opacity
- - hide\_vacant\_tags: hide tags with no windows for a cleaner bar
- - stacker: utilities to  manage the client stack. `super` for push operations and `super+shift` for focus operations
- - scratchpad: spawn a floating terminal over any window with `super + shift + enter`
- - autostart: loads up commands in ~/.dwm/autostart.sh

 ## Requirements
 In order to build dwm you need the Xlib header files.
-There should be available in your distribution's xorg package.
+These should be available in your distribution's Xorg package.

 ## Installation